-While these symptoms may just be a symptom of the Addictive disorder, their persistence during treatment and early Recovery is a key indicator of an underlying Dual Diagnosis.
-Assessing your own mental health or that of a loved one is nearly impossible, especially while in the throes of an addiction.
-It is crucial that a trained professional perform a continuing assessment and diagnosis to allow for proper treatment.
+While these symptoms may just be a symptom of the addictive disorder, their persistence during treatment and early recovery is a crucial indicator of an underlying dual diagnosis.
+Assessing your own mental health or that of a loved one is nearly impossible, especially in the throes of an addiction.
+A trained professional must perform a continuing assessment and diagnosis to allow for proper treatment.

 How Do You Treat A Dual Diagnosis?

 After detoxification, our professionals will develop your individualized plan of care.
-This plan will account for treatment both of the Substance Use Disorder and other conditions.
+This plan will account for treating substance use disorder and other conditions.

 If the second condition has not yet presented itself, our professionals will continue to modify your plan when it does.
-As our trained counselors work with you towards Recovery, they will constantly be evaluating the treatment plan, communicating with our Medical Staff, and adapting it to best fit you.
+As our trained counselors work with you towards recovery, they will constantly evaluate the treatment plan, communicate with our medical staff, and adapt it to best fit you.

-Our plans are not a one-size-fits all or a one-and-done philosophy.
-We know that you are unique and our doctors will make sure that your plan is tailored to best serve your Recovery.
+Our plans are not a one-size-fits-all or a one-and-done philosophy.
+We know you are unique, and our doctors will ensure that your plan is tailored to serve your recovery best.

-Treat a Dual Diagnosis at 7 Summit Pathways in Tampa
+Dual Diagnosis Treatment at 7 Summit Pathways in Tampa

-You’re feeling hopeless, scared, totally alone and wondering how it ever got this bad.
-You may be afraid to let any one know and your life has become a big secret.
-You want it to end but you don’t know how.
-Many of us have been there.
+You may be feeling hopeless, scared, alone, and wondering how it got this bad.
+It’s common to feel afraid to let anyone know, and your life has become a big secret.
+You want your challenges to end, but you don’t know how.

 Our experienced clinical staff and physicians have spent a lifetime helping thousands.
-We know what it takes and we are dedicated to giving you what works.
-Contact us, it will change your life!
+We know what it takes and are dedicated to giving you what works.
+Contact us at 813.212.7149 to help improve your life.